rubenhortas/rubenhortas.github.io/_drafts/2023-03-03-overthewire-krypton-level-6-lfsr.md

 EJE
 ```

-We can see that when encripting a plaintext character in a certain position, it always give the same exact encrypted character in the same
+We can see that when encrypting a plaintext character in a certain position, it always give the same exact encrypted character in the same
 exact position...

 | Plaintext | Ciphertext |